Should you watch Seinfeld in the original aspect ratio (4:3) or the newer widescreen (16:9) format? That is a hard question.

 Usually when I'm watching on my nice LG OLED 4K TV I watch the high resolution widescreen version.
 When I'm on my iPad I watch the 4:3 versions as they fit the iPad's 4:3 display.
 Sometimes I feel like being authentic and only watch the 4:3 versions, even on my TV!

 If you wan't a recommendation from me, I really can't give you one.
 If you're looking for authenticity and nostalgia, then go for the 4:3 versions.
-If you just wanna watch Seinfeld right now, why not go for the 16:9 version and enjoy the higher quality?
+If you just want to watch Seinfeld right now, why not go for the 16:9 version and enjoy the higher quality?

 Widescreen versions of Seinfeld are not missing scenes that were in the DVD versions (unlike Friends, more on that below) so story wise it really doesn't matter what version you watch.